donovanmagryta/ESP8266-LED-API/README.md

 ## 3. Install Firmware

-Open up UPyCraft and
+Open up UPyCraft and select board-->esp8266, select active USB port, and click burn firmware.
+Set flash erase-->on, custom firmware-->select your micropython.bin file you downloaded earlier and hit "flash".

 ## 4. Install the Script

 In a text editor such as Notepad, open up connectWiFI.py and input your WiFi hotspot credentials and in main.py enter your web hosting URL for led.php and hit save.
+Add these files to the board's filesystem using UPyCraft

 ## 5. Solder up your device
 >D1 Mini ESP8266 5V---5V 2A Power---LED VCC